A letter to my 20-something self

 My advice: Start conversations about money.
 Talk to your friends about salaries.
 Ignore the heart-burn and learn to negotiate from them.
 Find someone you can trust to guide you with investing your money.
 Educate yourself on the subject and soon, you will be able to mentor others.

 Waiting for you on the other side of the next two decades.

 Your 20-year-older self

 Are you a 20-year-old who is glad you read this advice or a 30 something who wish you had known this before.
-For discussing all things money and getting financial advice to figure your solutions, join the sisterhood community here, Life on My Terms.
+For discussing all things money and getting financial advice to figure your solutions, join the sisterhood community here.